 There’s welcome news on the residential mortgage lending front.
 After assessing nearly a year’s worth of real-world experience, the Consumer Financial Protection Bureau (CFPB) came to the conclusion that it had to do something about the reluctance of many mortgage lenders to offer qualified mortgages with points and fees close to the limit imposed by the federal Truth in Lending regulations.
 Under Regulation Z, in order for a loan of $100,000 or more to meet the qualified mortgage standard, the total points and fees cannot exceed three percent (3.0%) of the total loan amount.
 For loans less than $100,000, the points and fees cannot exceed the applicable limit described on a graduated dollar/percentage scale.
-Regulation Z amended to address this.
+Regulation Z was amended to address this.

 The CFPB recognized that many lenders have been unwilling to take the risk that a loan intended to be a qualified mortgage might inadvertently exceed the points and fees threshold, and have been either overpricing their loans to account for the higher risk or self-imposing a lower points and fees threshold in order to ensure compliance with the Qualified Mortgage rule.
 To address this shortcoming, the CFPB amended its qualified mortgage rules by publishing in the Federal Register on November 3, 2014 (79 FR 65300) a Final Rule designed to make it more palatable for lenders to expand their product offerings to cover the full range of points and fees permitted under the qualified mortgage rules.
 This limited “right to cure” amendment was effective upon publication of the Final Rule.

-In the Supplementary Information published with the November 3, 2014 Final Rule, the CFPB noted that “…the complex nature of the points and fees calculation and the potential liability associated with non-qualified mortgages have caused some creditors to impose operational buffers on points and fees that are well under the limits in the rule….”
+In the Supplementary Information published with November 3, 2014, Final Rule, the CFPB noted that “…the complex nature of the points and fees calculation and the potential liability associated with non-qualified mortgages have caused some creditors to impose operational buffers on points and fees that are well under the limits in the rule….”
 It went on to say that “…creditors that are uncertain of the qualified mortgage status of loans near the applicable points and fees limit may overprice the risk of the loan, passing on the costs of legal uncertainty to the consumer….”
 Industry sources and the CFPB’s analysis revealed that, rather than incur potential problems with sales to the secondary market, and the greater risk of liability posed by a non-qualified mortgage, many lenders have elected not to offer loans in that price range, or to charge higher rates for qualified mortgages with points and fees near the maximum qualifying limits.

 The CFPB concluded that lenders have been unwilling to price loans near the qualified mortgage points and fees threshold because, once a loan has been consummated, it’s too late to make any adjustments to the points and fees.
 At that point, regardless of the lender’s intent, the loan either is – or isn’t – a qualified mortgage.
 What was needed was the ability to rectify an inadvertent overcharge.
 As noted in the preamble to the Final Rule, the CFPB agreed with lending industry groups that allowing a points and fees cure “…would provide creditors the opportunity to achieve precise compliance after consummation, which in turn would allow creditors to approve more loans, or provide loans at a lower cost to, consumers at the boundaries of the points and fees limits under the rule.”
 From the perspective of the CFPB, an added benefit of the new rule is that “…the cure provision will encourage some creditors to undertake or strengthen rigorous post-consummation review[s] of loans…,” which will result in more consumers receiving cure payments than would otherwise have been the case.